vssharma79/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 Now if you execute `gst-inspect-1.0 kvssink` you should get information on the plugin like

+Note : you must logged-in with root user (sudo su) before executing this command.

 ```text
 Factory Details:
   Rank                     primary + 10 (266)